Lucina/Fp/samples/PhantomBreaker/README.md

 # PhantomBreaker
 Decode / extract assets from Phantom Breaker series

-Code supports .NET Standard 2.0 (and builds to executable in .NET Framework 4.7.2 and.NET 5), build instructions are available [here](../../../README.md#building-net).
+Code supports .NET Standard 2.0 (and builds to executable in .NET Framework 4.7.2 and .NET 6), build instructions are available [here](../../../README.md#building-net).

 ## Basic usage (on Windows)